 There are limited appeals or extensions of the 150% maximum time frame rule.
 Students may continue to receive limited federal financial aid assistance and will also be able to apply for private loan funding or participate in a tuition payment plan for their educational expenses.

-- The VWU scholarship programs which require you to maintain cumulative GPA of 2.0 to meet the requirement to retain those awards.
+- For students in a Graduate program- the minimum cumulative GPA is a 3.0. ∙ The VWU scholarship programs require you to maintain cumulative GPA of 2.0 to meet the requirement to retain those awards.
+Batten Honors College requires you to maintain a cumulative GPA of 3.0 meet the requirement to retain those awards.

 Satisfactory Academic Progress will be evaluated at the end of each enrollment term (fall, spring and summer) regardless of whether the student received financial aid in that enrollment period.
-Students not meeting SAP requirements will be notified by letter and also have an email message sent to their VWU email account.
+Students will be notified through their VWU email address once FASAP has been calculated.
+The students not meeting FASAP requirements will be notified by letter and also have an email message sent to their VWU email account.

 Financial Aid Warning